 Investment scams

 Investment scams are evolving and are very common.
-Criminals use clever and pushy techniques to trick you into investing.
-Most of the time these are worthless or fake shares they are trying to sell.
+Criminals use clever and pushy techniques to trick you into putting your money in to fake or worthless investments.

 Warning signs to look for that can help you to spot a possible investment fraud:

-• Company names which sound familiar or have a slight change to a legitimate company that is registered with the Financial Conduct Authority.
+- Company names which sound familiar or have a slight change to a legitimate company that's registered with the Financial Conduct Authority.
 These are known as clone companies.

 Be ScamSmart

 The FCA has created ScamSmart, an online tool to help consumers find out if their investment is a scam or not.
-It aims to help you understand whether the company you’re going to invest with is regulated by the FCA.
-It helps you rule out if it could be a cloned/spoofed company.
+It aims to help you understand whether the company you’re going to invest with is regulated by the FCA, and whether it could be a cloned or spoofed company.
 Remember, you must carry out your own due diligence checks on the company.
+That could include checking the telephone numbers you’ve been given match those registered to the company and contacting them directly using the genuine number to confirm the details.

 How to keep yourself safe

-• Avoid clones and fakes.
+- Avoid clones and fakes.
 Confirm you’re dealing with a genuine and registered company.
-Only use the contact details for a firm that are on the FCA register.
+Only contact firms using the contact details on the FCA register.

 Visit the FCA website to learn more about how to avoid investment scams and protect yourself.